vitor251093/resurrection-capsule/README.md

 - [x] Make Darkspore believe that the server is online (Error code 102);
 - [x] Make Darkspore open after the Play button has been pressed (Error 3001).
 - [x] Make the login screen appear properly (Network connection was lost / Error 73000).
+- [x] Make it possible to access the hangar.
+- [x] Make it possible to access the hero editor.
-- [-] Make it possible to unlock any of the creatures in the hangar.
+- [x] Make it possible to unlock any of the creatures in the hangar.
-- [-] Make it possible to unlock any of the parts for creatures.
+- [x] Make it possible to unlock any of the parts for creatures.
+- [ ] Make hero profiles work
+- [ ] Make the chat work
 - [ ] ?

 ## Introduction